YA--Bix For Short by Margie Senechal

 This is my chance.
 I can say I’m someone else.
 Nobody ever believes I’m sixteen, so maybe it’s time to let the eternal youth gene do me a solid.

 MIB 2 decides not to wait for confirmation.
 He head signals his partner and they brush past me with an air of authority.
 He flips a badge at me.
 “Federal Marshals, kid.
 Get your mother.”

 Feds?
 What do they want?
 I rack my brain trying to figure out what exactly the Marshals do?
 All I come up with is The Fugitive.
 And since I didn’t kill anyone, one-armed or two, I think I’m in the clear.

 Mom’s heels click down the hall as she leaves her bedroom.
 I can track her by the sound of her heels.
 I’ve done it before, especially when I’ve been expecting trouble.
-She passes my room.
-“Hey, Si,” she says, unaware that we have unwanted visitors who are probably armed.
+She passes the bathroom.
+“Hey, Si,” she calls, unaware that we have unwanted visitors who are probably armed.
 “I can’t reach Omar so he must be in a dead zone.”
 Our apartment isn’t big enough for her not to be heard by all of us—even when she’s using her indoor voice.

 Bad news: We’ve been invaded by Men in Black.

 MIB 2 nudges me further into the background as he takes a step toward the hallway.
 “Lily?” he removes his Ray-Bans and hangs them between the buttons of his shirt.